 In the long chain of changing hues of Indian agriculture the new seed bill is being introduced as a restitution of the deficiencies in the 1966 seeds act.
 The proposed changes sought through the 2010 bill pledges to make the best planting material available to Indian farmers for increasing productivity, encourage export of seeds and ensure food production and food security.

-The seed bill aims at making registration of varieties obligatory which was previously voluntary, creating a national register of seeds, facilitate import and export of seeds, accommodate new ( lenient) regulations on GM crops and increase the space for private companies.
+The seed bill aims at making registration of varieties obligatory which was previously voluntary, creating a national register of seeds, facilitating the import and export of seeds, accommodating new ( lenient) regulations on GM crops, and increasing the space for private companies.
 The underlying intentions are to harmonize the seed law in India with other seed laws around the world.

 However, what is in it for farmers?
 What are the main features of the new bill?
 The proposed seed law introduces mandatory registration of all seeds.
 This has been observed to be a significant departure from the 1966 act which sought to regulate only a limited number of varieties that were notified.
 Now the registration is for creating a national register of seeds.